-FortiExtender Cloud provides hosted management of up to three FortiExtender devices free of charge to each of its registered customers.
-A license is required for any additional devices.
+FortiExtender Cloud provides hosted management of up to three FortiExtender devices free of charge to each of its registered customers on FortiCare.
+To take full advantage of this offering, you must purchase a FortiExtender Cloud license for every additional 10 FortiExtender devices to be hosted on FortiExtender Cloud.
 For more information, see FortiExtender Cloud Admin Guide.